MSSkowron/nats-service-sharing-environments/README.md

 ## 8. Demo deployment steps

-Before proceeding with the deployment of IoT devices, ensure that your NATS cluster is deployed and properly configured as per the previous steps.
+Before initiating the deployment of IoT devices, ensure that your NATS cluster is deployed and correctly configured as outlined in the previous steps.

 ### Devices

-To deploy IoT devices run the following commands:
+To deploy IoT devices, follow these steps:

 - **Lights**

-  Run the following command, replacing <number_of_lights> with the desired quantity of lights:
+  Run the command below, replacing <number_of_lights> with the desired quantity of lights:

   ```sh
   ./deployment/devices/light/run.sh <number_of_lights>